T. J. Houshmandzadeh: Oregon State University

 Based on his junior college performance, Houshmandzadeh was offered an athletic scholarship at Oregon State University by then head coach Dennis Erickson.

 In his sole season as a starter for Oregon State in the 2000 season, Houshmandzadeh caught 42 passes for 656 yards and six touchdowns.
 He helped his team defeat Notre Dame in the 2001 Fiesta Bowl.
 Houshmandzadeh contributed a receiving touchdown, assisting his team to a 41–9 victory.

 At Oregon State, he played with Chad Johnson, who would later be his teammate in the NFL with the Cincinnati Bengals.

 Professional career

 Cincinnati Bengals

-Houshmandzadeh was drafted by the Cincinnati Bengals in the seventh round with the 204th overall pick in the 2001 NFL Draft.
+Houshmandzadeh was selected by the Cincinnati Bengals in the seventh round with the 204th overall pick in the 2001 NFL draft.

-Houshmandzadeh had a modest rookie season, recording 21 receptions for 228 yards, while also being used to return punts and kickoffs.
+Houshmandzadeh made his NFL debut in Week 3 of the 2001 season against the San Diego Chargers.
+As a rookie, Houshmandzadeh had recorded 21 receptions for 228 yards, while also being used to return punts and kickoffs.
 His most notable achievement was in a game against the Cleveland Browns, in which he set a franchise record with 126 punt return yards.

-After the 2001 season, questions about Houshmandzadeh's speed led to him slimming down to his prime playing weight of about 200 pounds, which increased his on-field performance remarkably.
-Houshmandzadeh has gained a number of rushing yards on reverse plays.
-In 2004, he rushed six times and gained 51 yards (8.5 yards per attempt); in 2005, he rushed eight times for 62 yards (7.8 yards per attempt) and scored his first career touchdown.

-Houshmandzadeh was called one of the NFL's most overrated players by many pundits.
-In fact, ESPN.com analyst K.C.
-Joyner noted that with 39 dropped passes in the 2005 season, Houshmandzadeh ranked as the worst in the NFL.
+In Week 13 of the 2002 season, against the Baltimore Ravens, Housmandzadeh scored his first professional touchdown on a four-yard reception.
+In the 2002 season, Houshmandzadeh had 41 receptions for 492 receiving yards and one receiving touchdown in 16 games and five starts.